Tariana Turia: Labour Party

 Turia was a member of Parliament for the Labour Party from 12 October 1996 until her resignation on 17 May 2005.
 She was first elected as a list MP in the 1996 general election, ranked 20th on the party list.
 Her selection as a Labour candidate was controversial.
 She had only joined the party shortly before her selection as a candidate, although she had been asked to stand in the past.
 Her personal politics were decried by New Zealand First leader Winston Peters, who described her as a "Māori separatist".
 The Evening Post described her as a "young radical" (Turia was then 52 years old) and as seeing herself accountable to Māori ahead of the party.
 Labour's policies on Māori advancement at that election revolved around delivering targeted social services funding to Māori through the mainstream system.
 Turia later described Labour leader Helen Clark's campaign opening speech as "not too much out of kilter" with her own views.

 In her first term, Turia was appointed Labour's spokesperson on Māori health and youth issues and sat on the Māori affairs committee.
 When swearing her oath of allegiance in Parliament, Turia swore allegiance to the Treaty of Waitangi rather than the Queen.
 In her maiden statement on 26 February 1997, she acknowledged Labour's defeated Māori electorate candidates Whetu Tirikatene-Sullivan, Peter Tapsell, Koro Wētere and Matiu Rata and asserted the following statement on tino rangatiratanga (Māori self-determination):

+The Declaration of Independence is an international declaration that recognises the sovereignty of the independent tribes of Aotearoa.
+It was the forerunner to the Treaty of Waitangi, and it has a flag to symbolise tribal rights to trade as independent nations, which has been ignored for years by successive New Zealand Governments and never been acknowledged as an important part of our history by the education system.